 There are various interesting traditions associated with the festival.
 Some of the popular customs and rituals practiced during Onam are listed below.

-Pookalams are designs similar to Rangoli but instead of colours flowers are used.
+Pookalams are designed similar to Rangoli but instead of colors flowers are used.
 Pookalam has become an important part of the festival.
 It is believed that King Mahabali visits houses with the most beautiful Pookalam.
 The women also participate in Kaikotti Kalli, a special dance performed during Onam.

 While the women and children make Pookalams, the men engage in more vigorous games like Boat racing and Archery.
 Boat racing is a popular sport practiced in the southern part of India and Onam sees the sport in all its glory.
 Special boat races are organized; some of the famous ones are Aranmula Boat Race and Nehru Trophy Boat Race.
 Other than Boat races, other sports played during the festival include Kayyankali and Attakalam, a form of martial arts native to Kerala.

 Sadhya is an elaborate meal consisting of 25 dishes prepared during the festival.
 This special Onam feast is served on a banana leaf complete with a sweet dish which is usually Payasam at the end.

 The elders in the family gift the younger members of the family 'Onakkodi' which means new clothes and usually are Mundu and Saree, the traditional wear of the people of Kerala.

 Special performances and processions